Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Related Work

-{\bf Accounting for Heterogeneous Data.} There are few works that account for and make use of data modalities outside of prior trajectory information.
+{\bf Accounting for Dynamics and Heterogeneous Data.} There are few works that account for dynamics or make use of data modalities outside of prior trajectory information.
 This is mainly because standard trajectory forecasting benchmarks seldom include any other information, a fact that will surely change following the recent release of autonomous vehicle-based datasets with rich multi-sensor data \cite{waymo_open_dataset,CaesarBankitiEtAl2019,ChangLambertEtAl2019,lyft_dataset2019}.
-The few works that do incorporate additional data produce trajectory forecasts from raw point clouds, high-definition semantic maps, and their histories, all showing performance improvements over previous approaches \cite{ZengLuoEtAl2019,CasasLuoEtAl2018,JainCasasEtAl2019,CasasGulinoEtAl2019}.
-These approaches generally make use of end-to-end learning architectures that encode raw sensor observations with Convolutional Neural Networks (CNNs) and are trained to optimize multi-task objectives.
-A downside of such architectures is that they can only operate on a fixed time history (CNN weights have fixed size), whereas recurrent architectures are able to take into account all available historical information.
-Additionally, these approaches are closed-source and trained on private datasets, making it virtually impossible to reproduce or extend the proposed methods.
+As for dynamics, current methods almost exclusively reason about positional information.
+This does not capture dynamical constraints, however, which might lead to predictions in position space that are unrealizable by the underlying control variables (e.g., a car moving sideways). \cref{tab:related_work} provides a detailed breakdown of recent state-of-the-art approaches and their consideration of these desiderata.